 Calving glaciers, rugged snow-capped mountains, blooming wildflowers, coastal brown bears, and countless marine-life will fill our endless summer days with photographic pleasure.
-Join thirty year veteran Alaskan travel and adventure photographer Michael DeYoung as he takes you on an adventure that will feed your creative spirit and fill your memory cards with breathtaking beauty.
+Join thirty year veteran Alaskan travel and adventure photographer Michael DeYoung as he takes you on an this Alaska photography workshop adventure that will feed your creative spirit and fill your memory cards with breathtaking beauty.

 Starting out from Anchorage, we will travel a short distance to the Chugach State Park where we will prime our photographic inspiration from late afternoon through sunset in the Eagle River Valley.
 Our second day we will embark on a full-day, fly-in bear excursion via float plane to Redoubt Bay, home to one of the densest brown bear populations in Alaska.
 A resident naturalist will guide our group around the bay to capture bears feeding, at play or enjoying a slumber.